Peter Lisicky: High school

 Lisicky was a four-year starter at Whitehall High School and he is the school's all-time leading scorer with 1,974 points.
 He was rated as a top 50 recruit in the nation and attended the invitation-only Nike Camp in 1992 and 1993.
-He was featured on ESPN for winning the three-point contest in 1993.
+He was featured on ESPN for winning the three-point contest in 1993, defeating Trajan Langdon.
 Pete was invited to and participated in the Nike Fab 40 weekend, where other attendees included Kevin Garnett, Allen Iverson, and Stephon Marbury.
 He was twice named Pennsylvania AP All-State and has been voted one of the top 150 Pennsylvania scholastic players of all time.

 College

 Lisicky finished as the second all-time leading scorer in Penn State history (now stands at fifth all-time).
-He led the Lions to one NCAA tournament appearance as a 5-seed in 1996, as well as two NIT Final Fours at Madison Square Garden (Penn State finished in third in 1995 and as runners-up in 1998).
+He led the Nittany Lions to one NCAA tournament appearance as a 5-seed in 1996, as well as two NIT Final Fours at Madison Square Garden (Penn State finished in third in 1995 and as runners-up in 1998).
 In 1996, PSU reached as high as #8 in the AP Top 25 poll.
 He was All Big Ten 1996, 1997, and 1998; earned Honorable Mention for AP All-American in 1996, and holds numerous Penn State records.
 He was a member of the USA under-22 National Team, which played an exhibition game against the United States men's national basketball team in 1996.
 Pete held the Big Ten record for career three-point field goals made from 1998–2010 (332), was voted Penn State's Male Athlete of the Year in 1998, was a three-time GTE Academic All-American, and was a finalist for the Anson Mount National Scholar Athlete of the Year in 1998.